ErginDapaj/discordbot-mrmothdevs/README.md

-# Discord Bot Development Part 1.
+# Discord Bot Development Part 2.
 By Mr Moth Devs
-This source code belongs to the first tutorial ever made for bot creations on MrMoth-devs youtube channel.
+This source code belongs to the secod tutorial made for bot creations on MrMoth-devs youtube channel.
-What this will do is basically get your bot online and make very simple events just so the begginers wont be confused.
+In this tutorial you will learn how to make a command handler.
+What a command handler does is basically seperate the commands from eachothers meaning that you wont have to let every command in the main file (which is a real mess).